zesty-io/zuid-specification/README.md

 ## Component 1: Entity Prefix

 * Component 1 is an integer (ultimately stored as part of a string)
+* There is no direct limit on length of this component other than the total ZUID length of 50 characters.
+However, it is pretty unlikely it will exceed 5 characters.

 These string integers are static representations of specific entity types and are provided in each library as some form of constant.